Buying Tips

 Compliance with local road and safety standards

-Fluid levels, leaks, belts and wear items
+Fluid levels, leaks, belts and current wear items

-Vehicle history before you inspect it
+Vehicle history before it arrived in your country

 Verified mileage at time of auction in Japan

-Accident history in Japan
+Accident history or grade in Japan

-Original auction grade and condition
+Original auction condition record

-What You Want to Know Auction Sheet Local Inspection
+What you want to know Auction Sheet Local Inspection

 Was the car in an accident in Japan?